 - Go to Parameter and put the Contempt to 0.

 - Click on OK.
 Your Engine is now ready, you will find it when clicking “Add Kibitzer” at the Top.

 Now you can open a new Board.
 Then you click on “Online” in the Top left.
 This will open your Online Database.

-Click on “Add Kiebitzer” and double click on Stockfish 13 that you just downloaded.
+Click on “Add Kiebitzer” and double-click on Stockfish 13 that you just downloaded.
 I like to have 2-3 engine lines open.
-To change the amount of moves suggested, you can click on the small + or – just next to the CPU field.
+To change the number of moves suggested, you can click on the small + or – just next to the CPU field.